scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 Sometimes we want thai food, and burritos just won't satisfy.

-Whereas monads impose a strict *sequencing* on the computations they model, applicatives and cartesians impose no such restriction.
+Whereas monads impose a strict *sequencing* on the computations they model, applicatives and semigroupals impose no such restriction.
 This puts them in another sweet spot in the hierarchy.
 We can use them to represent classes of parallel / independent computations that monads cannot.